techno-tim/techno-tim.github.io/_posts/2022-03-19-k3s-etcd-ansible.md

 extra_agent_args: "--kubelet-arg node-status-update-frequency=5s"
 ```

-It's best to start use these args, and optionally include `traefik` if you want it installed with `k3s`
+It's best to start using these args, and optionally include `traefik` if you want it installed with `k3s`

 ```yaml
 extra_server_args: "--no-deploy servicelb --no-deploy traefik"